rhiaro/zulip2md/readme.md

 ## Getting the export JSON

-You could use [zulip-export](https://github.com/zulip/zulip/blob/master/tools/zulip-export/zulip-export) to export your stream.
+The Docker image included in this repo has this bundled, but if you're not using that you can independently use [zulip-export](https://github.com/zulip/zulip/blob/master/tools/zulip-export/zulip-export) to export your stream.
 See that repo for more usage examples, but for reference you wanna do something like:

 ```
 $ pip install zulip